Zero-Shot Image Classification Using Coupled Dictionary Embedding: Zero-Shot Learning using Coupled Dictionary Learning

-Here $\lambda$ is the regularization parameter that controls sparsity level, and $D_x^{[i]}$ is the $i^{th}$ column of $D_x$.
+Here $\lambda$ is the regularization parameter that controls sparsity level and $D_x^{[i]}$ is the $i^{th}$ column of $D_x$.
 The columns of the dictionary are normalized to obtain a unique dictionary.
 Alternatively, following the Lagrange multiplier technique, the Frobenius norm of $D_x$ could be used as a regularizer in place of the constraint.
-The above problem is not a convex optimization problem; it is biconvex with respect to the variables $D_x$ and $A$, but is convex in each variable alone.
-As a result, most dictionary learning algorithms use alternation on variables $D_x$ and $A$ to solve~\eqref{eq:mainDx}, leading to iteration of two separate optimizations, each solely on one of the variables assuming the other variable to be constant.
-Upon a suitable initialization, when the dictionary is fixed, Eq.~\eqref{eq:mainDx} reduces to a number of parallel sparse recovery, i.e. LASSO problems which can be solved efficiently.
+The above problem is not a convex optimization problem, but is convex in each variable alone; it is biconvex with respect to the variables $D_x$ and $A$.
+As a result, most dictionary learning algorithms use alternation on variables $D_x$ and $A$ to solve~\eqref{eq:mainDx} which leads to iterations on two separate optimizations.
+Each optimization problem is performed solely on one of the variables, assuming the other variable to be constant.
+Upon a suitable initialization, Eq.~\eqref{eq:mainDx} reduces to a number of parallel sparse recovery when the dictionary is fixed, i.e., LASSO problems which can be solved efficiently.
 Then, for a fixed $A$, Eq.~\eqref{eq:mainDx} reduces to a standard quadratically constrained quadratic program (QCQP) problem which can be solved efficiently with iterative methods such as conjugate gradient descent algorithms even for high-dimensional (large $p$) and huge problems (large $r$).
-This alternative procedure on variables is repeated until some convergence criterion is met.
+This alternative procedure on the variables is repeated until some convergence criterion is met.

 In our coupled dictionary learning framework, we aim to learn coupled dictionaries $D_x$ and $D_z$ such that they share the sparse coefficients $A$ to represent the seen visual features $X$ and their corresponding attributes $Z$, respectively.
 Intuitively this means that visual features for an object have corresponding semantic features.
-On the other hand, $D_z$ also needs to sparsify the semantic attributes of other (unseen) classes, $Z'$, in order to perform ZSL.
+On the other hand, $D_z$ also needs to sparsify the semantic attributes of other (unseen) classes, $Z'$, to enable performing ZSL.
 Hence, we propose the following optimization problem to learn both dictionaries: